Save your Place in 2021-2022 RASOR by May 3rd

 The UAS Sitka campus is looking to recruit four people from rural communities in Southeast Alaska to be a team of advisors for the RASOR program.
-For more details see our job posting.
+For more details see our position description.
+No formal science or education training needed.

 Rural Alaska Students in One-Health Research